Hariiko/Import-XML-Final-Fantasy/README.md

 This repository contains xml for Opus 23.

+This project was started by tawa, but when it was executed it didn't work so I decided to modify it and make it so that instead of connecting it from the web page, I pass it a json

 ## Features
 - All rarity tags are removed from card codes.
 This allows easier importing of decks from FFDecks.